| With

 of FR grade expanded polystyrene (EPS) thermal insulating

 board.
-The key finding of the tests is that, in a fire, EPS
+The key finding of the tests is that, in a fire,

-does not support the spread of flames.
+EPS does not support the spread of flames.

-“Architects and specifiers can now confidently incorporate
+“Architects and specifiers can now confidently

-EPS in designing energy-efficient and cost effective building
+incorporate EPS in designing energy-efficient and cost

-solutions,” says Mike Myers, Chairperson of EPSASA,
+effective building solutions,” says Mike Myers,

-the Expanded Polystyrene
+Chairperson of EPSASA, the Expanded Polystyrene

 Association of South Africa.

-The tests, commissioned by EPSASA, were conducted by Firelab
+The tests, commissioned by EPSASA, were conducted by

-in SANS 428:2006 – “Fire performance classification
+the protocol defined in SANS 428:2006 – “Fire

-of thermal insulated building envelope systems”.
+performance classification of thermal insulated building

-SANS 428 covers the fire safety evaluation requirements for
+SANS 428 covers the fire safety evaluation requirements

-side-cladding insulating materials, liners, insulated wall
+roof and side-cladding insulating materials, liners,

-ceiling coating systems.
+insulated wall and ceiling coating systems.

-This testing protocol requires that large-scale fire testing
+This testing protocol requires that large-scale fire

-of thermal insulation materials (SANS 10177:11) must be done
+testing of thermal insulation materials (SANS 10177:11)

-in which the product is typically installed.
+end-use conditions in which the product is typically

-EPS boards of 80mm thickness, FR (fire retardant) grade, and
+EPS boards of 80mm thickness, FR (fire retardant) grade,

 Myers comments that this is the material typically specified

 for building insulation.
-EPSASA generally recommends 80mm
+EPSASA generally recommends

-on relevant climatic conditions.
+depending on relevant climatic conditions.

-He adds that continuous improvements in FR grade EPS, in the
+He adds that continuous improvements in FR grade EPS,

-as fire safe.
+that is classified as fire safe.

-The Firelab assessment entailed a series of three tests to
+The Firelab assessment entailed a series of three tests

-evaluate the material’s fire propagation properties
+to evaluate the material’s fire propagation properties

 in different applications: under- roof without a sprinkler

-extinguishing system; under-roof with a fixed sprinkler system
+extinguishing system; under-roof with a fixed sprinkler

-applications.
+side-cladding applications.

-The test results show that although EPS does deform and melt
+The test results show that although EPS does deform

-material simply disintegrates into small snowflake-like fragments.
+small snowflake-like fragments.

 The

-test report concludes that: “From a fire safety point
+test report concludes that: “From a fire safety

-under specific test conditions, may be used as part of the
+as tested under specific test conditions, may be used

-thermal insulated building envelope in all industrial and
+as part of the thermal insulated building envelope in

-material, both with or without sprinklers.”
+and side-cladding insulation material, both with or

-It is nonetheless important to note that these test results
+It is nonetheless important to note that these test

-testing criteria and testing methods.
-Furthermore, factors
+different testing criteria and testing methods.
+Furthermore,

-should be considered in individual installations, taking account
+protection should be considered in individual installations,

 When selecting EPS thermal insulation systems, specifiers

-may request a copy of the Firelab test report or it can be
+may request a copy of the Firelab test report or it

-viewed at www.epsasa.co.za.
-Suppliers should be asked to verify
+can be viewed at www.epsasa.co.za.
+Suppliers should

-their products’ conformity to the test materials.
-In
+to the test materials.
+In due course, EPSASA will be

-due course, EPSASA will be issuing certificates of conformance
+issuing certificates of conformance to members supplying

-to members supplying test equivalent products.
+test equivalent products.

-EPS FR grade – Fire performance classification code
+EPS FR grade – Fire performance classification

-to appear on all packaging and data sheets of thermal insulating
+(which is required to appear on all packaging and data

-building products and systems) as follows: B / B1 / 2 / H&V.
+as follows: B / B1 / 2 / H&V. This code relates

-no flame spread; B1 & B2 – suitable for use in all
+spread; B1 & B2 – suitable for use in all

 occupancies except for the proviso listed in SANS 10400:T;

-H&V – suitable for use in both horizontal and vertical
+H&V – suitable for use in both horizontal

-applications.
+and vertical applications.

-AAAMSA Group EPSASA - Expanded Polystyrene Association of
+AAAMSA Group EPSASA - Expanded Polystyrene Association

-South Africa
+of South Africa

 Tel: 011 805 5002